bxjthu/CompLing/slides/9/source.md

 ---

-## A closer look: representing the meaning of a word
+## Representing the meaning of a word

 + Syntagmatic association